jakubsob/jakubsob.github.io/src/content/blog/anatomy-of-a-shiny-module-test/index.md

 - focused,
 - and doing exactly what they need to do.

-##

-Tests help define what should be the input to the module.
+Tests help define what should be the input to the module:

-What it should do.
+- what it should do,

-And what it should return.
+- and what it should return.

-##

 Such modules are easier to reuse and easier to compose them to build the whole app.